Network Team

 (Stockholm University)

-Dr Foster is currently doing postdoctoral research on the literary culture of British civil service periodicals, 1850–1950.
+Dr Jonathan Foster is currently doing postdoctoral research on the literary culture of British civil service periodicals, 1850–1950.
 He is co-founder and curator, with Alexandra Irimia, of Bureaucritics: Cultural Bureaucracy Studies Network.

 His dissertation, Writing the State: Administrative Fiction in Long-Nineteenth-Century Britain (2025), explores representations of state bureaucracy in the work of Harriet Martineau, Charles Dickens, Joseph Conrad and H. G. Wells.
 Foster is also co-editor of Irish Writers in the Civil Service (Liverpool UP, 2026), and of bureaucracy-themed special issues of Administory and The Parish Review: Journal of Flann O’Brien Studies.